ftrackhq/ftrack-python/doc/managing_jobs.rst

 Jobs can be used to display feedback to users in the ftrack web interface when performing long running tasks in the API.

-When a job is created it will appear in the :guilabel:`jobs` menu in the top bar.

 To create a job use the :meth:`Session.create`.

 .. code-block:: python